allison-johnson/sinatra-practice-it/notes.md

 - Radio buttons for difficulty?

-- Where to redirect if correct teacher is not logged in???

 - Where to redirect to if a teacher tries to edit a question they don't own?
 (Generic failure page?)

 - Move index action to parent controller?
 What should index page look like?
 (Maybe a link to log in if user isn't logged in, otherwise link to teacher's show page)